 The Dry Route into Ford County passed by the Arroyo Blanco campsite, a gully streaked with alkali deposits.
 In Spanish, Arroyo Blanco means “White Ravine.”
 It then meandered on to the Little Little Coon Creek Crossing, where multiple ruts can still be found in the area.
 During the trail days, the stream was known as Little Coon Creek but is the main channel of today labeled Big Coon Creek.
 The crossing was used on the Post-1859 Dry Route and as a campsite on the stage company’s route.
 The Dry Route then continued to the Lower Crossing of the Arkansas River, where it joined back with the Wet Route.

 Combined Wet-Dry Route in Ford County

 About three miles west of Dodge City was a landmark called Point of Rocks, a favorite lookout place on the Santa Fe Trail.
 Here, there were once four Points of Rock overlooking the trail.
-In 1915, a marker was placed about five miles west of Dodge City at the highest point, referred to as High Rock.
+In 1915, a marker was placed about five miles west of Dodge City at the highest point, High Rock.
 However, that point was destroyed by highway construction in 1981.
 The remaining outcroppings now have a marker three miles west of Dodge City on U.S. Highway 50 on the north side of the road.